qwertukg/spring-generator/README.md

 ### Can make some basic code for you

-Just make a simple `config.json` file, show path to it to generator, and set destination folder.
+Just make a simple `config.json` file, show path of config to generator, and set destination folder.

 **Generator will make next structure:**
 - models